 Status of the Artist engagement

-Provide input to help inform new ways to better recognize and support Alberta artists.
+Input from Alberta's arts community will help inform new ways to better recognize and support artists.

 Ministry responsible: Culture and Tourism

 Status of the Artist is an initiative directed at improving the social and economic standing of artists.

 The United Nations Education, Scientific and Cultural Organization (UNESCO) first introduced the concept of Status of the Artist in the 1970s.

 - recognize and raise awareness of the value of artists in Alberta